 “Ultimately, it is the desire, not the desired, that we love.” ― Friedrich Nietzsche

-Sex has a way of bringing out the best and worst in men.
-It’s for this very reason that it is the greatest of teachers.
-If you fail to understand the significance of Nietzsche’s words, then you can be certain, sex, for you, will continue to only bring about your worst.
+Sex brings out the best and worst in men.
+If you fail to see the significance in Nietzsche’s words, then you can be certain that for you, sex will only continue to bring out your worst.

 Rather than being compassionate, you will be manipulative.

 Rather than being loving, you will be selfish.

 Rather than being trustworthy, you will be suspect.

 Your lovers will see through your lies, even when they’re pretending not to.

 Your lovers will be unable to trust you because you will not be able to trust yourself.

 When your attention is hijacked by an object of desire, you enter into a state of delusion—craving what you do not have and perpetually dissatisfied with what is here and now.

 Your mind moves with the object of your desire.